sh1v-max/Learning_HTML-CSS/08_CSS-Cascade-Specificity-Inheritance/Readme.md

 # Cascade, Specificity, and Inheritance in Web Development
+## Cascadeing
-Cascadeing: The cascade is the algorithm for solving conflicts where multiple CSS rules apply to an HTML element.
+### The cascade is the algorithm for solving conflicts where multiple CSS rules apply to an HTML element.

  - Cascade is the process of determining which styles will be applied to an HTML element when there are conflicting styles specified.